 When your production line suddenly stops because of valve confusion, every minute costs money.
-You’re staring at a 4-way 5-port pneumatic valve wondering how this critical component actually controls your rodless air cylinder1 system.
+You’re staring at a 4-way 5-port pneumatic valve wondering how this critical component actually controls your rodless air cylinder system.
 The complexity can be overwhelming, especially when downtime is eating into your profits.

 Just last month, I spoke with David, a maintenance engineer from a packaging facility in Michigan, who was struggling with valve selection for his new rodless cylinder installation.
 His confusion about port configurations had already caused a two-day delay in his project timeline.